Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

     A. `product` - consumable/non-consumable product single purchase.
     B. `Subscription` - A product that allows users to purchase content for a defined period.
 3. `levelNunmber` -  Specifies the level where the in-app purchase was made.

+For iOS validation testing in TestFlight, please enable the isIAPTest flag in the Moon SDK settings.
+Make sure to disable it before the release build.

 </details>

 ---